-Maryland Department of Planning) are working together on a study documenting the needs of
+Maryland Department of Planning) have completed a study documenting the needs of

 - issues facing historic African American cemeteries, including identification, restoration,

-- an analysis of approaches in other states regarding cemetery identification, restoration,
+- approaches in other states regarding cemetery identification, restoration,

 - the design of a grant fund for the purpose of identifying, preserving, or maintaining